kubedb/docs/docs/guides/mongodb/monitoring/alerting.md

 This section deliberately triggers `MongoDBDown` (the fastest of the down-detection alerts, `for: 30s`) so you can observe the full alert lifecycle.

-> **`kill -9` does not work on this image — confirmed, not assumed.** MongoDB's container has no `tini`/supervisor wrapper: `mongod` runs directly as the container's own `PID 1` (`kubectl exec ... ps aux` shows `PID 1 mongod ...`). `readlink /proc/1/ns/pid` and `readlink /proc/self/ns/pid` inside the container return the identical inode, confirming a `kubectl exec` session shares that same PID namespace — and Linux unconditionally ignores `SIGKILL`/`SIGSTOP` sent to a namespace's PID 1 from within that same namespace (`man 7 pid_namespaces`).
-A kill-loop targeting `pgrep -x mongod` therefore reports success on every iteration while doing nothing: 0 pod restarts, phase stays `Ready` throughout.
-Any KubeDB image without a supervisor wrapper in front of its main process will behave the same way.
+> **Note:** MongoDB's container runs `mongod` directly as `PID 1`, with no supervisor wrapper in front of it — a `kill -9` sent to `PID 1` from inside the same container has no effect, so it can't be used to simulate a crash here.
 >
 > **What actually works:** `MongoDBDown` (like `KubeDBMongoDBPhaseNotReady`) is driven by the KubeDB operator's own view of the resource `phase`, not a per-pod metric — so disrupting just one pod of a 3-member replica set isn't enough (the other two keep serving and the operator still reports `Ready`).
 Force-deleting *all* member pods in a repeating loop reliably denies the resource enough healthy members to stay `Ready` for the duration of the loop.